The Alba Truffle Fair Guide 2026: Tickets, Prices, & Dates

 Gastronomic Experiences at the Alba Truffle Fair

 Throughout the truffle fair, a variety of gastronomic experiences will be taking place.
-These include cooking shows and fine apéritif experiences, in which local chefs from some of the area’s many Michelin-starred restaurants demonstrate their skills, showcasing local dishes and ingredients.
+These include cooking showscooking classes, and Piedmontese pasta making.

 Wine lovers can dive deep into Barolo, Barbaresco, and the diverse expressions of Nebbiolo with wine tasting experiences, while the truffle-curious can attend a truffle sensory analysis.